openintegrationhub/Connectors/Adapters/AdapterBehaviorStandardization/StandardizedActionsAndTriggers.md

 ##### Gotcha’s to lookout for

 - Make sure to Url Encode IDs appearing in HTTP urls

-##### Not defined now
-- Encode any IDs in URLs
-- Rebounds when an object is not found
 - There are different structures depending on the input structure

 ### Update Object